the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-The state is bound to the class using the `this` object. so you can access the local state of the whole component.
+The state is bound to the class using the `this` object, so you can access the local state of the whole component.
 For instance, it can be used in the `render()` method.
 Previously you have mapped a static list of items in your `render()` method that was defined outside of your component.
 Now you are about to use the list from your local state in your component.

 {title="src/App.js",lang="javascript"}
 ~~~~~~~~